 We begin the day with a kayaking excursion from Wreck Bay to Playa Ochoa.
 This beach is frequented by sea lions; watching their underwater antics as you snorkel is a wonderful and highly entertaining experience!
 Following lunch aboard a private motor cruiser we'll head to Kicker Rock, Cerro Brujo or Punta Pitt (location depends on park permits) and take to the water with our snorkels in search of Galapagos sharks, eagle and golden rays, as well as dozens of species of tropical fish.
 With a little luck we may also swim with hammerhead and white-tipped sharks.
 Our last stop before returning to our hotel is a trip ashore to explore beautiful white sand beaches backed by button mangroves.
 Swim, stroll the beach, and keep an eye out for marine iguanas and White-cheeked pintail ducks.
 All meals included.

-Walking: 1-2 hours.
+Walking: 1–2 hours.
 Snorkeling: 1 hour.
-Optional cycling: 8 miles; Terrain: sand and gravel with a few short, somewhat steep hills.
-Optional water activities, some may incur an additional fee.
+Mountain biking: 6–8 miles; Terrain: sand and gravel with a few short, steep hills; Optional water activities, some may incur an additional fee

 For our second day on Santa Cruz, we kayak in Divine Bay and Punta Estrada, traveling through multiple lava channels of calm, turquoise waters.
 Within the channels, white tipped sharks and rays often patrol beneath the waves while blue footed-boobies, tropic birds, herons and marine iguanas perch along the jagged cliffs.
 In the afternoon we'll walk to Tortuga Bay, a spectacular white sand beach that gets its name from the black sea turtles that lay their eggs here.
 Behind the mangroves that frame the beach is a saltwater lagoon that is often frequented by flamingos.
 An afternoon of swimming, bird watching and relaxing is followed by a memorable farewell dinner.
 All meals included.